 For more information about wildfire smoke conditions and smoke forecasts, go to the Washington Smoke Information Blog.

-The colored dots on the map refer to the AQI levels of air pollution and related health warnings.
-Click on any dot to get detailed station information and air pollution data.
+The colored dots on the map below refer to EPA's Air Quality Index (AQI) levels of air pollution and related health warnings.
+Click on any dot to get detailed monitoring station information and air pollution data.

 Learn how to make a low-cost clean air fan.
 This simple fan-filter combination can reduce tiny, harmful particles in bad air — like wildfire smoke, wood smoke, dust, vehicle exhaust, and pesticide spray.
 Use it in a small room, with the windows and doors closed.

-This map shows a forecast for smoke levels in areas across Washington.
-You can look at today's forecast or tomorrow's forecast to plan outdoor activities and reduce your exposure to air pollution.
-Colors on the map refer to the levels of air pollution and related health warnings.
+This map shows a two-day forecast for smoke levels across Washington.
+The forecast can help you plan outdoor activities and reduce your exposure to air pollution.
+Colors on the map refer to levels of air pollution and related health warnings.